May 10 2008

 We spent all morning zig zagging quite some distance from shore and happened across a beauty skimming the surface!
 We really lucked out.
 Even the guide was surprised!

-This was a beautiful dark colored fish in perfect condition.
+This was a beautiful dark colored shark in perfect condition.
 Most of us were able to stay with it for a long time.
-We only saw one fish that day but it was a very nice encounter.
+We only saw one fish that day but it was beautiful.

 Your 300 peso park entrance fee is good for a week so it only costs 500 pesos to go if you have a boat full of 7 swimmers.
 Try to bring your own snorkel and fins because you will have a better fit on the mask and the fins will be your size.